 Antonio Bachour has published six books: Bachour, Bachour Simply Beautiful, Bachour Chocolate, Bachour The Baker, Bachour in Color, and Bachour Gastro.

 Chef Antonio Bachour travels around the world giving lessons and cooking in collaboration with the world’s best chefs, such as Massimo Bottura, Mauro Colagreco and Alex Atala.

-Bachour was awarded the prize of world’s best pastry chef in 2018 from “The Best Chef Awards in Milan”.
+Bachour was awarded the prize of world’s best pastry chef in 2018 and 2022 from “The Best Chef Awards in Milan”.
 Esquire Magazine designated Bachour as Best Pastry Chef in 2019.
 Chef Antonio Bachour owns three bakery restaurants in Miami.